 The Pros and Cons

-When deciding which option might help your business to operate as efficiently as possible, it’s important to consider the factors that will impact the day-to-day usability of the tracker and the productivity of your team.
+When deciding which option might help your business to operate as efficiently as possible, when comparing a phone vs GPS device, it’s important to consider the factors that will impact the day-to-day usability of the tracker and the productivity of your team.

 Using the cell phone for other purposes can inadvertently cause gaps in coverage if different apps or functions create conflicts.
 Cell tower positioning is also less accurate than GPS satellite positioning.